Ultimate Guide to Everest Base Camp via Cho La Pass in December

 Highlights of Everest Base Camp Chola Pass Trek in December

-• Thrilling and adventurous flight to Lukla with splendid views of the Himalayas
+• Thrilling and adventurous flight from Kathmandu to Lukla with splendid views of the Himalayas

 • Explore Buddhist monasteries during the trek in places like Namche, Tengboche, Pangboche etc.